Water Damage – Causes, Types, Health Risks & Restoration

-Time is of the essence when you are dealing with any type of water damage, and the key is to act fast!
+Time is of the essence when you are dealing with any type of damage from water, and the key is to act fast.

 Not only can the water ruin your carpets, ceiling, and furniture, but it can also destroy precious family possessions, important documents, and irreplaceable, personal items.